eonist/AnimLib/README.md

 ```

-#### Final note:
+### Final note:

 I'm working on shipping Animator as a standalone package with support for SPM, CocoaPod, Carthage.
 More animation examples and code snippets will come.
 I will also try to make a video tutorial on how you can setup Animator in XCode playground as a UI/UX [prototyping tool](http://eon.codes/blog/2017/01/16/playground-and-framework/).
-If you have a feature request or questions please let me know in Issues. 💙
+If you have a feature request or questions please let me know in Issues.
+Thanks for your support 💙